guiparmezani/education-one/wp-content/plugins/wp-staging/readme.txt

 4. Finish - Access your backup / staging site

 == Changelog ==

+= 2.8.4 =
+* Feat: Compatible up to WordPress 5.7.2
+* Enh: Preserve directories/tables selection and excludes rules for RESET and UPDATE process #809
+* Enh: If any wpstg process is running allow to stop that process within RESET modal #942
+* Fix: Fix multisite subsite capabilities on the staging site #852
+* Fix: Properly resets the properties between Cloning tasks #896
+* Fix: Avoid PHP warning when building version of missing asset file #929
+* Fix: Make RESET modal show error message within modal on failed response instead of browser logs #942
+* Fix: Replace wpstgGetCloneSettings() in mail-settings.php with CloneOption::get() #956
+* Fix: Little typo changed effect to affect #963
+* Fix: Made node_modules dir to be only excluded from WP Staging's Plugins #963
+* Fix: Fix UPDATE and RESET for old wpstg clones which are without appended underscore db prefix #958

+= 2.8.3 =
+* Enh: Add Shutdownable interface to replace usages of __destruct in the code #729
+* Enh: Refactor on how the plugin keeps track of a request running time #766
+* Fix: Replace deprecated jQuery click method #730
+* Fix: Fix overlapping of sweetalert confirmation on push with sidebar #742
+* Fix: Exclude wp staging content folder during staging #741
+* Fix: Add sanitizing for path to fix comparing for Windows paths #751
+* Fix: _cerber_files tables are excluded and could not be copied Fix #770
+* Fix: Replaced jQuery assignment with an IIFE wrapper #761
+* Dev: Update php-scoper and other development dependencies #744
+* Dev: Build javascript when building the distributable version of the plugin #750
+* Dev: Internal helper CLI command to order the changelog notes according to type #749
+* Dev: Refactor Job(s) implementation to use the Resources Trait #765
+* Dev: Add internal documentation to versioning and hotfixes #780

+= 2.8.2 =
+* Feat: Compatible up to WP 5.7
+* Feat: Check database connection in clone data edit #650
+* Feat: Exclude .wp-staging-cloneable file from cloning and update #718
+* Feat: Show notice if a user is using an outdated version of WP Staging Hooks plugin #716
+* Feat: Add single disabled items notice with better message #717
+* Feat: Add options to enable/disable staging sites cloning from UI #722
+* Enh: Use included directories instead of excluded directories to increase cloning speed #671
+* Enh: Stringify directories array var in $_POST to reduce $_POST size during cloning #671
+* Enh: Replace relative paths exclude to absolute and wildcard paths exclude during cloning #671
+* Enh: Detect snapshot tables using regex #694
+* Enh: Enable disable save button in clone data edit during database connection #700
+* Enh: Improve exclude filters for Push process #720
+* Enh: Move Backend/public/img to assets/img #719
+* Enh: Unify Single and Multisite Classes #713
+* Enh: Keep other staging behavior when the staging site is cloneable #722
+* Enh: Refactor search and replace jobs to use memory and time-consumption aware trait #702
+* Fix: Lost password link generation in staging sites #697
+* Fix: Fix cloning on multisite for PHP 5 #725
+* Fix: Skip symlink scanning during directory scan #736
+* Fix: Replace deprecated jQuery click method #730
+* Fix: Fix overlapping of sweetalert confirmation on push with sidebar #742
+* Fix: Exclude wp staging content folder during staging #741
+* Fix: Add sanitizing for path to fix comparing for Windows paths #751
+* Fix: Uninstall not possible if "delete all settings is activated" #756
+* Dev: Internal refactoring of database backup to avoid long-lived branch #624
+* Dev: Enforced changelog entries in CI #695
+* Dev: Refactored webdriver tests to make them faster #656
+* Dev: Refactor how the automated test workflows are generated.
+Add new webdriver test before release with default settings #712
+* Dev: Increased default file batch limits for faster development environment and CI #706
+* Dev: Renamed all code and UI references of Snapshot to Backup #715
+* Dev: Add helper to manage clone settings #717
+* Dev: Internal code refactoring, renaming classes for better readability #721
+* Dev: Add infrastructure support for wp-cli and background processing #728
+* Dev: Update php-scoper and other development dependencies #744
+* Dev: Build javascript when building the distributable version of the plugin #750

+= 2.8.1 =
+* Feat: Show creator user name of staging site
+* Enh: Show notice if sending mails are disabled
+* Enh: Show message and stop execution if php version is lower than 5.5
+* Enh: Abort cloning process if table already exists in external database
+* Fix: Can not update database credentials in staging sites wp-config.php under rare circumstances
+* Fix: During the update process if options table was not selected it didn't get skipped
+* Fix: Error if WP is lower than 4.6
+* Fix: Can not delete entire staging site on error
+* Fix: Activating pro version does not properly disable free version

 = 2.8.0 =
 * Fix: Latest supported WP version is not reflected on wordpress.org plugin repo